 Only a few young men walking with commitment to their destination were on the polished cobblestone streets lined with closed tourist souks.

-The gate road turned into Via Dolorosa, but I took a left somehow and ended up at the security checkpoint for the Western Wall as swarms of Hasidim in massive hats whooshed by.
-By essentially coming in the back door to it, I avoided the Dung Gate lines that were about really, really dense.
+The gate road turned into Via Dolorosa, and somehow and ended up at the security checkpoint for the Western Wall as swarms of Hasidim in massive hats whooshed by.
+By essentially coming in the back door to it, I avoided the dense lines at the Dung Gate.
 There were young Israeli soldiers everywhere, boys and girls, with rifles casually slung on their shoulders, over their baggy coats and cargo pants.
 No men under the age of 50 were allowed to enter the old city today – especially to the mosque at prayer time – but there were busloads of Birthright Israel kids at the Wall.
 And groups of Orthodox and Hasidic men, on their side, were dancing and singing and jumping at the wall.
-When I left, walking backwards from the Wall in respect, I stopped into the first café I could, and they had those mahmool date cookies I love.
+When I left, walking backwards from the Wall in respect, I stopped into the first café I could.
+They had those mahmool date cookies I love.
 After I asked for directions to the Holy Sepulchre, the cashier seemed relieved to have me as a customer in his empty shop and gave me the cookie as a gift.

 Imagine that thousands of people pass his café-restaurant, just beyond the plaza where people worship at the wall, and his shop was empty today.